There is no one as holy as the Lord, for there is no one besides you, nor is there any rock like our God. 1 Samuel 2:2

 41 He opened the rock, and waters gushed out.

-They ran as a river in the dry places.
+They ran like a river in dry places.

 42 For he remembered his holy word,